Cy83rr/IV-fitter/README.md

 # IV-fitter
-Python script used for fitting models to IV data
+Python scripts used for fitting models to IV data
 Opis warunków, w których było testowane oprogramowanie **Data format**
 Entry data is organised in two or three columns, each separated with a tabulator.
 As a decimal point "," is used.
 The first row contains names for the rows.
 It is possible to change those assumptions in _readData_ function.
 The columns are respectively: voltage, current and current measurement error.